reginacastrovilli/DNNkit/README.md

-Code to produce the (parametric) Deep Neural Network ((p)DNN) for the HDBS analysis.
+Code to produce the (parametric) Deep Neural Network ((P)DNN) for the HDBS analysis.

 # Configuration.txt
 This text file contains the configuration parameters:
 - ntuplePath: path to the flat ntuples produced by the CxAODReader
 - dfPath: path to the pandas data frames into which the flat ntuples are converted by the saveToPkl.py file
-- modelPath: path to directory in which the results of the (p)DNN will be stored
+- modelPath: path to directory in which the results of the (P)DNN will be stored
 - inputFiles: list of names of the input .root files that will be converted into pandas dataframes (without absolute path and extension)
 - dataType: list of flags that specifies the nature of the corresponding input file (it can be either 'data', 'sig' or 'bkg')
 - rootBranchSubSample = list of the variables (root branches) that will actually be converted into pandas dataframes
-- InputFeatures(Merged/Resolved) = list of the variables that will be fed to the (p)DNN in the merged/resolved regime
+- InputFeatures(Merged/Resolved) = list of the variables that will be fed to the (P)DNN in the merged/resolved regime

 # DSIDtoMass.txt
 This text file contains the map used to convert DSID variables into mass values.